wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/MFQEC.typ

 Modifying the pulse sequence to add a CCNOT gate with neighboring ancilla qubit as control qubit and data qubit as target qubit.

 = Simulation process
-== Designed pulse sequence for Z-error parity check
+== Designed pulse sequence for X-error parity check
 #figure(
-  image("model3.png", width: 80%),
+  image("model4.png", width: 80%),
 )
 - Including $"CNOT"_4$ gate and CCNOT gate:
 #figure(